Ministry of Universities

-The Ministry of Universities is a ministerial department in the Government of Spain responsible for proposing and carrying out the government policy on universities as well as representing Spain in the European Union and other international organizations regarding universities.
+The Ministry of Universities was a ministerial department in the Government of Spain responsible for proposing and carrying out the government policy on universities as well as representing Spain in the European Union and other international organizations regarding universities.

-As of 2018–19, 215,160 people worked at the Spanish universities.
-From those, 125,471 were university professors and researchers (PDI), 63,281 administration and services personnel (PAS) and 26,408 research staff employed and technical research support staff (PI).
-Of the total staff in universities, 183,530 belong to public universities and 31,630 to private universities.
-In the same period, the total university public spending amounted to € 9.5 billion.

 The department was created as part of the Sánchez II Government as a split from the Ministry of Science, Innovation and Universities.
-It is headed by Joan Subirats.
+On 20 November 2023 the department was disestablished and its functions returned to the Ministry of Science after years of insistence by the scientific and university community.

+The ministry had two ministers: Manuel Castells (2020–2021) and Joan Subirats (2021–2023).

 Organization chart

-The Department of Universities is structured in the following bodies:
+The Department of Universities was structured in the following bodies: